src-d/guide/talent/application-process.md

 - Logical thinking: to see how the developer solves an abstract problem in a logical way.

-- In case of rejection, the developer should be notified in person on the day by the lead of the corresponding team on why he was rejected.
+- In case of rejection, the developer should be notified in person on the day by the lead of the corresponding team.
 This should be a constructive discussion giving the developer as much insights as possible.

 ### Offer